AndrewTweddle/CodingChallenge/readme.md

 I had originally planned to refactor it into separate files and classes before submitting it.
 However I decided not to do this after the Sortable challenge was discontinued.

-Additionally, the large script has the side-effect that the investigation and thought process behind my solution is more visible.
-It's effectively a log of my thought process!
+Additionally, the large script has the useful side-effect that the investigation process is more visible.
+It serves as a log of my thoughts!

 ## Write a Scala version

 While Python and Pandas were both very enjoyable to program in, I missed the benefits of type safety.

-[Although a nice side-effect of this was that I used TDD more than usual, as this helped to compensate for the extra guarantees provided by a statically typed language.]
+Although a nice side-effect of this was that I used TDD more than usual, as this helped to compensate for the extra guarantees provided by a statically typed language.

 Scala provides many of the benefits of a dynamic language, such as a succinct syntax and the interactivity of a REPL (if desired).
 So I'm curious to see how a Scala port of the code would compare to the Python solution.